diogohal/face-superposition-normalization/README.md

 `-q` or `--quantity` is the quantity of images to be normalized.
 Default: all images inside input folder

 `-s` or `--size-ratio` is a value used to resize the images by multiplying it's width and height.
 Default: 1.0

+`-l` or `--lines` draw horizontal and vertical lines with intersections where default eyes position are

 Basic command `python face-sobreposition-normalization.py -i <input_folder> -o <output_folder>`